cduggn/ccExplorer/README.md

 ```sh
 ccexplorer --help
 ```
-When you invoke a command, `ccExplorer` will follow use the AWS credential chain to authenticate with AWS.
+When you invoke a command, `ccExplorer` will use the AWS credential chain to authenticate with AWS.

 If no cost allocation tags have been defined, the  `ccExplorer` can still be